Debate Starts Over What To Do With Property Where Champlain Towers South Once Stood

 MIAMI (CBSMiami) – Even as rescuers continue their round-the-clock efforts at Champlain Towers South, there’s already debate over what to do with the property where the 12-story building once stood.

-A court hearing was held Wednesday to start the conversation about the beachfront site’s future.READ MORE: ‘I’ve Never Seen This’: Former Prime Minister Of Haiti Speaks Out After Assassination Of President Jovenel Moïse
+A court hearing was held Wednesday to start the conversation about the beachfront site’s future.READ MORE: Surfside Collapse Search Takes Physical & Emotional Toll On First Responders

-The question at hand for the more than $100-million property:READ MORE: Day 14 Of Surfside Condo Collapse Search: Efforts Turn From Rescue To Recovery; Death Toll At 54
+The question at hand for the more than $100-million property:READ MORE: Tropical Storm Elsa: Flash Flooding Threat For Mid-Atlantic, Northeastern States

-Should it become a memorial or should it be sold to a developer to build another condo that could help compensate the victims of the tragedy?MORE NEWS: Tracking Elsa: New Tropical Storm Warnings Issued For North Carolina, Mid-Atlantic States
+Should it become a memorial or should it be sold to a developer to build another condo that could help compensate the victims of the tragedy?MORE NEWS: Fakahatchee Strand, Known As The 'Amazon Of North America' Could Be Florida's Best-Kept Secret

 The discussion stems from a number of civil lawsuits already filed following the tragedy.